k-cochrane/MAC-Changer/README.md

 # MAC-Changer
-Temporarily change the MAC address of any device on a network..
+Temporarily change the MAC address of any device on a network.

 ## Setup